BaffRami/data-analysis_extension/README.md

   - After selecting an operation, click **"Queue Operation"** (plus icon).
   - The operation will be added to the queue displayed on the right.
   - Repeat to add more operations.
+  - You can dequeue operations and/or swap their positions (arrows and bin icon)

 ### 8\.
 Perform Operations